 Can I Pause My BetterHelp Subscription?

 Yes, you can pause your BetterHelp subscription.
 You can choose to pause your account for two, four, or six weeks, which extends your payment date by that length of time.
 BetterHelp states that you can only choose to pause your subscription once every three months.
 Keep in mind that you won’t be able to attend any sessions after you choose to pause your membership, but you can choose to unpause it at any time.
-We walk through this process and offer guides for more in our full BetterHelp FAQ article.
+We walk through this process and offer guides for more issues you might encounter in our full BetterHelp FAQ article.

 Does BetterHelp Issue Refunds?